 Foreign Currency Translation.
 For all operations outside the United States where the local currency is the functional currency, assets and liabilities are translated using the end-of-year exchange rates, and revenues and expenses are translated using monthly average exchange rates.
 For those countries where the local currency is the functional currency, translation adjustments are accumulated in a separate component of stockholder equity.
 Foreign currency transaction gains and losses are recognized in earnings in the consolidated statement of operations and comprehensive income (loss).
-We recorded net foreign currency transaction losses of \$7.5 million, \$15.8 million, \$0.8 million and \$2.2 million for the year ended December 31, 2020 (Successor), the period from January 1, 2019 to December 31, 2019 (Successor), the period from January 1, 2019 to February 7, 2019 (Predecessor), and the year ended December 31, 2018 (Predecessor), respectively.
+We recorded net foreign currency transaction losses of \$7.5 million, \$15.8 million, \$0.8 million and \$2.2 million for the year ended December 31, 2020 (Successor), the period from January 1, 2019 to December 31, 2019 (Successor), respectively.